Skip Navigation Links www.nws.noaa.gov

 1BHRS3 (POES/NESDIS HIRS-3 1b radiances):

-OSBUV8 (POES/NESDIS solar backscatter UV radiances, version 8):
+OSBUV8 (POES/NESDIS Solar Backscatter UV-2 radiances, version 8):

-Most deficiencies with these data are short-lived and the result of timing issues; however, if any deficiency persists for more than one model cycle, then check with SAB about the NESDIS dds server.
+Most deficiencies with these data are short-lived and the result of timing issues; however, if any deficiency persists for more than one model cycle, then check with ESPC about the NESDIS DDS server.

 Back to Top